weecology/website/content/authors/alex-blochel/_index.md

 - Graduate Students
 ---

-Sam is interested in using community dynamics of small mammals to 1) understand changes in biodiversity, and 2) to predict changes in species abundances, in response to changing climate and biotic conditions.
+Alex Blochel is interested in Ecological Forecasting of Everglades Wading Birds.